 Our aim is to offer all our clients an efficient and effective service at all times.
-We are proud that we hold the accreditations Lexcel and Investors in People and our clients and our staff are of first importance to us.
+We are proud that we hold the accreditations Lexcel and our clients are of first importance to us.
 We hope that you will be pleased with the work we do for you.

 If you have any problem with the service we have provided for you then please let us know, this could include a complaint about the firm’s bill.
 We aim to resolve any problem quickly and operate an internal complaint’s handling system to help to resolve the problem between ourselves.
 Please raise your concern in the first place with the person handling your case.
 If you still have queries or concerns, Carol Bragg is the Complaints’ Manager to whom any difficulty can be reported.
 She can be contacted on 01704 532890 or by e-mail firstname.lastname@example.org.
 She is based at 30 Hoghton Street Southport PR9 OPA.